 There are multiple, very safe, payment methods in Colombia: Paypal, Skrill, Interpagos, MercadoPago and PayU, for example.
 They can be completely integrated into your online store so your customers can buy with credit and debit cards.

 While the Colombian market has been adopting the e-commerce model for their transactions for a few years, the trend shows an increase in trust for the use of these new technologies.
 In 2015 alone there was an increase of 7% in the use of credit cards in Colombia, which positions it closer to more advanced markets like Chile.
-It’s expected that 51% of internet users will buy in online stores in 2018 and, considering the size of the Colombian market, this is a very interesting number.
+It’s expected that 51% of internet users will buy in online stores in 2018.

 Chile also has a variety of online payment methods: Paypal, Webpay, Dineromail, Khipu, Skrill, PayU and Servipag are some of them.
 While Chile is a few years ahead regarding payment methods, the Chilean market is much smaller than the Colombian one.
 The trust in internet payment methods has been increasing gradually in Chile and it’s expected that new actors in online payment will emerge soon.
 By 2018, it’s expected that 65% of internet users will make an online purchase at some point.